IBM-Bluemix-Docs/mass-data-migration/overview.md

 ## Mass Data Migration Use Cases
 1. Migrating data to the cloud
-    - Whether you want to free-up on-premises storage space, archive inactive data, or back-up data for redundancy and recovery, Mass Data Migration can quickly and securely move your data to the cloud.
+    - Whether you want to free-up on-premises storage space, archive inactive data, or backup data for redundancy and recovery, Mass Data Migration can quickly and securely move your data to the cloud.

 2. Data center decommission
     - Jumpstart your data center transformation and use Mass Data Migration to securely move your sensitive data to the cloud as you downsize, expand or relocate your data center.